kaizer1v/bash-eda/README.md

 If you want to do some really advanced stuff on the bash, you can also check out the [csvkit python library](https://pypi.org/project/csvkit/)

+There's also a great book on [Data Science at the command line](https://www.datascienceatthecommandline.com/index.html)

 # cat

 `cat <filename>` will display contents of any given file.
 You can concatinate multiple files to read at onces like